CURRENT RESEARCH

 Waterfalls and pools

 Anthropological studies of cultures world wide report that waterfalls are nearly universally revered as powerful places.
-The Mountain Pine Ridge is home to many waterfalls and pools, such as the Rio On pools, Big Rock Falls, Pinol Falls, and Thousand Foot Falls.
-With many cave sites and important rock outcrops near them, the ancient Maya were undoubtedly aware of these beautiful spots.
-Yet, such places are few in the Maya world and we will be investigating these well known tourist places to search for shrines and other evidence for how the Maya may have used them.
+The Mountain Pine Ridge is home to many waterfalls and pools, such as the Rio On pools, Big Rock Falls, Pinol Falls, Thousand Foot Falls, and countless others.
+With many cave sites and important rock outcrops near them, ancenstral Maya people were undoubtedly aware of these beautiful spots.
+Yet, such places are few in the Maya world and we will be investigating these well known tourist places to search for shrines and other evidence of the relationships ancestral Maya people may have had with them.